 While this was an amazing accomplishment, I could see that Jessica was still upset about her family’s financial situation.
 She was tired of always having to call the shots.
 She was happy that Vic turned over the reins to the finances, but she expects more.

-She wants Vic to be a financial partner, not just a willing follower.
+She wants her spouse to be a financial partner, not just a willing follower.

 Here is the question I need your help on.